yellowtree/geoip-detect/readme.txt

 = 2.2.0 =
 * FIX: Removing automatic update due to wp.org repo guidelines.
 See updated installation informations.
 * FIX: Update Maxmind Reader to 1.0.3 (there were issues when the PHP extension mbstring was not installed)
-* NEW: Commercial database is now supported.
-You can specify a manual path in the options.
+* NEW: Commercial databass are now supported.
+You can specify a file path in the options.

 = 2.1.2 =
 * FIX: Show error message if PHP < 5.3 (instead of fatal error)